Smokin Zo's BBQ

 Pitmaster Site Read

 For Picketts Crossing, Georgia, the local read helps us separate fast service from gathering service.
 School or campus settings such as Lillian C. Poole Elementary School or South Paulding Middle School usually need clean pickup, quick portions, and a line that moves before the next part of the day starts.
 A community setting such as Dallas Second Baptist Church may need more room for guests to arrive in waves, talk, and eat without feeling rushed.
-If you know the timing, the crowd, or the concern that could make service tricky, tell us early and we will plan around it.
+If you know the timing, The Crowd, OR the concern that could make service tricky, tell us early and we will plan around it.

 Coverage